On This Page

 - How have you addressed any outstanding concerns with your employer in the interest of safe patient care?

 Yes, you can help.
-You have two options:

 - You can reinstate with CNO.
 Former nurses or nurses in the Non-Practising Class that have practiced within the last three years may wish to reinstate their CNO membership in the General Class to assist with the pandemic efforts, including the vaccination rollout.